 REDCap (Research Electronic Data Capture) - software tool available to REDCap consortium members to assist in organizing their survey data and databases.Several UA entities are REDCap members, including AZiCATS as a CTSA regional hub.

 The FDA web site offers RSS feeds for tracking of latest developments via press releases.
 See the FDAs Office of Regulatory Affairs (the "...the lead office for all agency field activities" ) for FDA-related activity in the courts.

 Law 360 - this subscription service tracks news, regs, and litigation developments in the federal appellate courts.
 Arizona Law faculty should contact the library for individual usernames and passwords.
 Law students must access through their Lexis Advance login credentials.

 While the NIH is the more obvious source for funding for FDA and public health-related projects, the University of Arizona provides access to a couple of subscription-related sources such as PIVOT and GrantForward. .

 The NIH National Library of Medicine's MEDLINE database contains citations to journals in the fields of biomedicine, biotechnology, and life sciences.
 Access to content is through UA Main Libraries subscriptons to various providors including PubMed, OVID, and Ebscohost.
 Various publications are also available on the FDA web site such as Advancing Regulatory Science at the FDA, the agency's strategic plan from August 2011.
-For specific journal content, try entering the journal title into the search box on the UA online catalog (eg. Food and Drug Law Journal).There are a handful of journals and blogs on the Office of the Federal Register web site.
+For specific journal content, try entering the journal title into the search box on the UA online catalog, eg. Food and Drug Law Journal. ( This link is to Hein Online's copy.)